 “Carol I am sorry to hear that you have been sick this week.
 Obviously we noted your absence from the vestry last evening and we feel we need to impress upon you the importance of the senior pastor being in attendance at these meetings.
 We see it as a vital part of your accountability.
 We understand that you were sick this time around, but in the future we hope you will give these meetings due weight.
 It’s important to get these attitude things right as we often have important things to discuss!”

 Wow!
-What to make of that?
+What was that?
 Was this a power play?
 Was it work-place bullying?
 Was it a signal that the health and well-being of the pastor was really of zero concern to the vestry?
 Carol took it as all those things and decided that for her own emotional well-being she would need to keep an emotional distance between her and vestry members.
 But she needn’t have.
 What Carol didn’t know until several months into her tenure was that her predecessor had not attended a single vestry meeting in the last two years of his tenure.
 The tone of rebuke and concern that Carol heard from the vestry chair was not personal it was Transference.

 Transference can come with any number of messages: “You always guillotine discussion on the board.”
 “You hold the pulpit too tightly!”
 “You don’t show any interest in the youth ministry!”
 “You’re too controlling.”
 “You don’t respect the elders.”
 “You give the junior pastors too much rope.”
 “You’re unapproachable.”
 “You’re too slow in responding to problems.”
 “You’re not doing enough visiting!”